liferay/liferay-docs/develop/tutorials/articles/210-front-end-taglibs/05-chart-taglibs/11-predictive-charts.markdown

 # Predictive Charts [](id=predictive-charts)

-Predictive charts take a combination of existing data and predicted/forecasted data and render it together, so you can visualize future values with current values.
+Predictive charts take a combination of existing and predicted/forecasted data and render it together, so you can visualize future values with current values.
 Each data series (created with the `addDataColumn()` method) is defined with a new instance of the